Pre-revolutionary Iranian cinema

-Pre-revolutionary Iranian cinema (سینمای ایران قبل از انقلاب) contains films and cinematic events made in Iran before Iranian revolution era.
+Pre-revolutionary Iranian cinema (سینمای ایران قبل از انقلاب) contains films and cinematic events made in Iran before Iranian Revolution era.
 Hooshang Kavoosi, an Iranian film critic first used term Filmfarsi (فیلمفارسی) to point to Iranian popular films before revolution.

 History

 The 1960s was a significant decade for Iranian cinema, with 25 commercial films produced annually on average throughout the early ‘60s, increasing to 65 by the end of the decade.
 The majority of production focused on melodrama and thrillers.

 From 1937 till 1947 because of the world economic conditions and then the involvement in World War Two, the motion picture industry in Iran did not produce a single film, but the flow of foreign film to Iran did not stop.
 In 1947, Esmail Koushan, with the help of some of his colleagues, established Mitra Films (1997), the first real film company in Tehran.
 Through their persistence, local feature film production was born and survived.

 The movie that really boost the economy of Iranian cinema and initiated a new genre was Ganj-e Qarun (Croesus Treasure), made in 1965 by Siamak Yasemi.
 Three years later Davoud Mollapour directed Shohare Ahoo Khanoom (Madam Ahou's Husband), which revolutionized Iranian Cinema by portraying women's role in the Iranian society at that time.
 It also showed actresses (Mehri Vadadian and Adile Eshragh) to be the heroes on big screen for the first time.
-In 1969, Masoud Kimiai made Kaiser.
-With Kaiser (Qeysar), Kimiai depicted the ethics and morals of the romanticized poor working class of the Ganj-e-Qarun genre through his main protagonist, the titular Qeysar.
+In 1969, Masoud Kimiai made Qeysar.
+With Qeysar, Kimiai depicted the ethics and morals of the romanticized poor working class of the Ganj-e-Qarun genre through his main protagonist, the titular Qeysar.
 But Kimiay's film generated another genre in Iranian popular cinema: the tragic action drama.